wd5gnr/pathedit/README.md

 just typing pathed.

 If you prefer, use envedit2 the same way and you will get the environment variable pushed into your command line buffer.
-THis is a bit of a hack but ought to work.
+This is a bit of a hack but ought to work.
 There's also pathedit2.